Blood tests

 Serum analysis

 The main blood test is called serum protein electrophoresis.
 This measures the level of paraprotein in your blood.
-Another blood test called the serum free light chain assay may be used to check for a form of paraprotein known as free light chains
+Another blood test called the serum free light chain assay checks for a form of paraprotein known as free light chains.

-These check for too few red blood cells (anaemia), too much calcium in the blood (hypercalcaemia), and how well your kidneys are working.
+These check for low red blood cells (anaemia), too much calcium in the blood (hypercalcaemia), and how well your kidneys are working.

 View the Cancer Council NSW editorial policy.